robballou/sublimetext-sshconfig/README.md

     sets the right highlighting unless you disable it.
 2. Choose "Open all with current extension as..." from the syntax highlighting selection menu.
-3. Install and configure [ApplySyntax][] to examine the whole path of the file and set the syntax highlighting after load.
-Sample configuration [shown here][applysyntax-config]
+3. Install and configure [ApplySyntax][] or [AutoSetSyntax][] to examine the whole path of the file and set the syntax highlighting after load.
+Sample configuration for ApplySyntax is [shown here][applysyntax-config].

 ### SSHD Config